Skip to content

 sudo rlwrap -cAr nc -lvnp 1338

-5. Now run net start unquotedsvc on the target Machine to execute the exploit.
+5. Start the service on the target to execute the exploit:

-NOTE: If SeShutdownPrivilege is enabled you can reboot to have the service to restart automatically.
+Note: If SeShutdownPrivilege is enabled, reboot to restart the service automatically:

 shutdown /r /t 0